Student Development Administrators Association (SDAA) Constitution and By-Laws

 ARTICLE IV Officers

 Section 1.
-The officers of the Association shall be a president, a president-elect, a secretary, a treasurer, and five regional members-at-large elected from the Active members in each of the regions described below.
+The officers of the Association shall be a president, a vice president, a secretary, a treasurer, and five regional members-at-large elected from the Active members in each of the regions described below.

 Western/Mountain: Asheville Buncombe, Blue Ridge, Caldwell, Catawba Valley, Cleveland, Haywood, Isothermal, Mayland, McDowell, Southwestern, Tri-County, Western Piedmont, and Wilkes;

-Piedmont/Foothills: Central Piedmont, Davidson, Forsyth, Gaston, Guilford, Mitchell, Montgomery, Rockingham, Rowan-Cabarrus, South Piedmont, Stanly, and Surry;
+Piedmont/Foothills: Central Piedmont, Davidson-Davie, Forsyth, Gaston, Guilford, Mitchell, Montgomery, Rockingham, Rowan-Cabarrus, South Piedmont, Stanly, and Surry;

 Central: Alamance, Central Carolina, Durham, Fayetteville, Johnston, Piedmont, Randolph, Richmond, Robeson, Sandhills, Vance-Granville, and Wake;